Best Farmers Markets in New Orleans

 Gretna Farmers Market in New Orleans {Westbank}

-The Gretna Farmers Market happens on Saturdays from 8:30am – 12:30pm on the Westbank of New Orleans {300 Huey P Long Avenue | Gretna, LA 70053}.
+The Gretna Farmers Market happens on Saturdays from 8:30 am to 12:30 pm on the Westbank of New Orleans {301 Huey P Long Avenue | Gretna, LA 70053}.
 Within walking distance of the iconic Mississippi River, this kid-friendly outing in New Orleans is also pet friendly.
-100% free and open to the public, guests will discover a variety of smoked and barbecue meats, prepared food, dairy, local honey, baked goods and more.
+100% free and open to the public, guests will discover a variety of smoked and barbecue meats, prepared food, dairy, local honey, baked goods, and more.
+Check out their social media page as well for vendor spotlights and updates.

 Mandeville Farmers Market {Northshore}